- 1The Location

 That's far from all of the haunting in this landmark.
-Thee Rose Room, also known as the Queen's Bedroom, is said to be the hot spot in the White House.
-Everyone from President Andrew Jackson to President Abraham Lincoln, at least in ghost form, is said to occupy that bedroom.
+The Rose Room, also known as the Queen's Bedroom, is said to be the spiritual hot spot in the White House.
+The ghosts of everyone from President Andrew Jackson to President Abraham Lincoln is said to occupy that bedroom.

 But Is It True?

-Rose Hall house is one of the most famous and lavish homes in Jamaica.
+Rose Hall House is one of the most famous and lavish homes in Jamaica.
 It was first constructed in the 1770s in Montego Bay, and was most recently refurbished in the 1960s.
-It's a popular tourist attraction.
+It is a popular tourist attraction.

 In 1820, Haitian-born Annie Palmer married John Palmer of Montego Bay.
 John owned Rose Hall at this point, and ran it as a plantation, utilizing slave labor.
 John died soon after returning to Rose Hall with his Haitian bride.
-According to local legends, Annie was a psychopath who used voodoo to dominate the men of the plantation, both the slaves and a series of husbands, whom she would tolerate for a time and then murder once she grew bored.
+According to local legends, Annie was a psychopath who used voodoo to dominate the men of the plantation.
+She allegedly manipulated the string of new husbands she acquired over the years, as well as the slaves who worked on the plantation, tolerating them for a time, only to murder them when she lost interest.

 Annie was said to have a freakishly high sex drive.
 When she became bored with her three husbands, all who died under strange circumstances, she would make male slaves join her in bed.
 When Annie grew tired of a slave, she would murder them as well.
-This ritual repeated itself for years, apparently, all right there in Rose Hall.
+This ritual repeated itself for years apparently, all right there in Rose Hall House.

 But Is It True?